Updated: July 2018

 You have several options for providing the proper level of systems administration resources for your team:

-- CRM vendor support i.e. from Salesforce, SugarCRM, NetSuite etc.
+- CRM support directly from a vendor i.e. from Salesforce, SugarCRM, NetSuite etc.

 - Outsource support to a 3rd party CRM vendor for a minimum number of hours per month (on-going)